Bytes & Briefs

 AI Takes a Seat at the Bargaining Table

-AI is transforming negotiation from human art to algorithmic strategy, amplifying efficiency and asymmetry.
-Professor Eidenmüller argues that without regulatory intervention—such as public AI tools and data access mandates—automated dealmaking could entrench corporate dominance, erode fairness, and shift legal skills toward algorithmic fluency over traditional persuasion.
+AI is transforming negotiation from human interaction to algorithmic battle.
+A professor argues that without regulation—such as public AI tools and data access mandates—automated deal making could increase corporate dominance, erode fairness, and shift the balance from human-to-human persuasion to algorithms.

 Read More